placelplacel/ossu-cs-notes/00-mit-6001x/0-intro-to-cs-and-programming-with-python.md

         low = guess
     guess = (low + high) / 2

-print(guess, " is close enough to the square root of", x) print("It took", guess_count, "guesses to get the given answer.")
+print(guess, "is close enough to the square root of", x) print("It took", guess_count, "guesses to get the given answer.")
 ```